George Roberts (British politician): Biography

-He was born on 27 July 1868.
+Roberts was born on 27 July 1868 in Chedgrave, Norfolk.
+He was educated at St Stephen's School, Norwich, and thereafter became a printer and compositor.
+He was a member of the Norwich School Board from 1898 to 1903, and was a justice of the peace in the city.

 At the 1906 general election, he was elected as Member of Parliament (MP) for Norwich.
 He was a minister in the Lloyd George Coalition Government as Parliamentary Secretary to the Board of Trade from 1916 to 1917, Minister of Labour from 1917 to 1919, and Minister of Food Control from 1919 to 1920.
 He was appointed as a Privy Counsellor in 1917.

 Roberts stood in 1918 as a Coalition Labour candidate, opposed by the official Labour Party candidate.
 After leaving office in 1920, Roberts returned as a director to the firm he had left as works manager upon entering Parliament in 1906.
 He sat on the back-benches and as an independent retained his seat in the 1922 election but lost it as the Conservative candidate in 1923.
 Roberts spent the rest of his life in the sugar beet industry.

 He died on 25 April 1928.